wynnlone/MMF2021/template_resource/README.txt

-This folder contains template code for references
+This folder contains template code for our own references